 8. Be free.

 With life often being so busy, there’s nothing like getting away from it all and knowing you’re so, so far from the oft-trivial stresses of the day-to-day.
-The freedom you’ll feel when you’re exploring the Outback and carving your own path can’t be beat.
+The freedom you’ll feel on your drive from Sydney to Broken Hill when you’re exploring the Outback and carving your own path can’t be beat.
 Sometimes, by getting away, you can truly find yourself.

 With so many reasons to explore Outback NSW, don’t miss the opportunity to see a side of Australia you won’t find on souvenir shops in busy main streets.
 We have something special out here – book your Broken Hill accommodation with us and we’ll show you.